egeiper/HepsiBuradaCaseAPI/README.md

 - To display report after test execution, `allure serve allure-results` command can be used.
 - To execute tests with Newman,
   - Install newman -> `$ npm install -g newman`
-  - Then execute tests with `newman run src/test/java/tests/newman/HepsiBuradaAPI.postman_collection.json `
+  - Then execute tests with `newman run src/test/java/tests/newman/HepsiBuradaAPI.postman_collection.json`

+### How to execute tests on GitHub Actions ?
+- Go to Actions tab and run the "Run with Newman" workflow.
+Worfklow will setup java and newman.
+Then it will run the postman collection.